-Evaluation criteria considered when reviewing LOIs:
+Criteria considered when reviewing LOIs:

 - Scientific Rigour and Innovation: Is the project rigorously scientific, while advancing or challenging current practices?
 Will the work refine, improve or be a new application of existing knowledge, technologies or methods.
 In addition, research ideas should have a clearly defined focus and objectives.
 We are also open to trans-disciplinary work that moves beyond the classical boundaries of food production, distribution and consumption.
-For example, there may be an emphasis on economics, social science and/or behaviour. - Impact: How will the project move beyond academia to make a real impact on the health, social and/or economic development for the benefit of Canadians and others around the globe?
-How will your research change existing practice and who will be the beneficiary that will ultimately use this research?
+For example, there may be an emphasis on economics, social science and/or behaviour. - Vision and scope: While the project is to be primarily executed in Canada and must be significant to Canadian food and health systems, successful projects will also be able to demonstrate relevance and impact at a global scale. - Commitment to knowledge mobilization (translation and transfer): How will the projects move beyond academic circles to make a real impact on the health, social and/or economic development for the benefit of Canadians and others around the globe?